Webhook

 Basic Authentication

-Basic authorization requires that a username and password combination be included alongside the webhook URL during Webhook creation.
+Basic authentication requires embedding a username and password in the webhook URL.

 Webhook object